Dr. David T. Brown

 - Sustainable integrated waste management theory and practice

 'Inquisitive Minds' - Radio interview with Dave Brown by Mike Saunders, CFBU FM, 12 November 2013 (aired 27 November 2013).
 Interview runs from time stamp 22:49 - 46:05 in one-hour radio show.

 Interview on digital interpretation and the Laura Secord Legacy Trail:

 Interview on digital tourism / municipal cultural mapping:

 Brown, David T., John Middleton and Katelyn Vaughan.
-In press.
+2010.
 The Land Between the Lakes: An Overview of the Niagara Region.
 Invited introductory chapter in Black, John and Kayo J. Roy (eds.): Niagara Birds.
-Forthcoming 2010.

 Baeker, Greg and Brown, David T. 2010.
 Mapping Community Identity: The Power of Stories.
 Municipal World, September 2010.

 Brown, David T. 2010.
 A Wish List for Cultural Resource Mapping.
 Part 3, Leading Practice.
 Chapter 11 (pp. 111-116) in Baeker, Greg.
 Rediscovering the Wealth of Places: The Municipal Cultural Planning Handbook.
 Municipal World Publications, St. Thomas, ON.